Dragons Academy

 HST is for everyone, a more relaxed environment to learn, improve, have fun, and make new friends.
 The program offers players the flexibility to register on a term-by-term basis.
 See High School Training for information.

-I have missed signing up to trial for the next Academy intake.
-Can I still register to trial?
+I missed the main train period.
+Can I still to trial?

-Do I still have to pay for the full year if I join late?
+If I join late, do I still have to pay for the full year?

 Volleyball Queensland (VQ) Membership